AFLplusplus/AFLplusplus/docs/env_variables.md

      This defaults to 1
    - `AFL_LLVM_LTO_DONTWRITEID` prevents that the highest location ID written into the instrumentation is set in a global variable
+   - `AFL_LLVM_LTO_UNREACHABLE` will *not* instrument the binary for fuzzing but instead perform an analysis on unreachable functions

   See [instrumentation/README.lto.md](../instrumentation/README.lto.md) for more information.